An individual’s legal rights and entitlements at work can differ significantly depending on whether they are classed as an employee or worker.

 - To be accompanied at a grievance or disciplinary hearing

-As an employee or worker you may also be entitled to statutory sick pay, statutory maternity or paternity pay, as well as statutory adoption pay and/or shared parental pay.
-However, this is where the similarities effectively end.
+- To receive statutory sick pay, statutory maternity or paternity pay, as well as statutory adoption pay and/or shared parental pay

-- To a minimum notice period if your employment is being terminated, for example, if your employer is dismissing you
+- To a minimum notice period if employment is being terminated

 - To protection against unfair dismissal